mfe-/SAFe-Q-A/Questions.md

 Question
 Everyone working toward a common goal via shared objectives is a way to achieve which SAFe Core Value?
 Alignment Question
+When basing decisions on economics, how are lead time, product cost, value, and development expense used?
+To identify different parameters of the economic framework